-First, the BEABA steams the raw veggies.
+The original BEABA steams the raw veggies.
 Then, with the flip of a button, it blends them into a puree (either with or without bite-sized chunks).
 It lets you prepare fruits, vegetables, meat or fish from raw to any stage baby and toddler food in 15 minutes.
 And you don't need to dirty up additional pots or blenders in the process.
-The bowl holds 4.7 cups, it's dishwasher safe, and the thing can even cook/blend meat too..
+The plastic bowl holds 4.7 cups, it's dishwasher safe, and the thing can even cook/blend meat too..

+As any parent knows, kids love pouches.
+But store-bought ones aren't cheap, and they're often loaded with extra sugar.
+Now, you can easily make your own.
 This ingenious pouch-making station fills three pouches at one time, with whatever pureed ingredients you want.
 And best of all, you can get reusable silicone pouches, so less waste for everyone.
 As a bonus, the squeeze station is dishwasher safe.